yodeng/hpc-blast/README.md

 optional arguments:
-  --split <int>        split query into num of chunks, 10 by default --queue [<str> ...]  sge queue, multi-queue can be sepreated by whitespace, all.q by default --cpu <int>          cpu usage for sge, 1 by default, max(--cpu, -num_threads) will be used --memory <int>       memory (GB) usage for sge, 1 by default --num <int>          max number of chunks run parallelly, all chunks by default --output <str>       hpc blast output directory, required --log <file>         append hpc-blast log info to file, sys.stdout by default --local              run blast in localhost instead of sge --version            show program's version number and exit -h, --help           show this help message and exit
+  --split <int>        split query into num of chunks, 10 by default --size <int>         split query into multi chunks with N sequences --num <int>          max number of chunks run parallelly, all chunks by default --output <str>       hpc blast output directory --log <file>         append hpc-blast log info to file, sys.stdout by default --local              run blast in localhost instead of sge --version            show program's version number and exit -h, --help           show this help message and exit

+sge arguments:
+  --queue [<str> ...]  sge queue, multi-queue can be sepreated by whitespace, all access queue by default --cpu <int>          cpu usage for sge, 1 by default, max(--cpu, -num_threads) will be used --memory <int>       memory (GB) usage for sge, 1 by default
 ```

 相关参数解释如下：